yizhiyin86/Social_Analytics_Homework/README.md

 #        3. all searches have been done are updated and output to a request_log.csv
 #output folder
 #png of analysis I have made while testing this script.
 It seems twitter has blocked me from tweet to @yydata_PlotBot
-#You will notice there are two realdonaldtrump.png.
-I used realdonaldtrump for initial test, and removed it from the request_log.csv file when I started to test the script.
-It is not becuase my script cannot filter out target that has been searched already.